-- 1. Chock the wheels.

-- 2. Raise the frame to remove the load from the suspension.
+FIGURE 8-1 Bottom View of Spring Seat The following instructions apply if the spring seat or mounting bolts for the torque rod attachment require replacement.
+Figure 8-1 shows a view of the spring seat and the serrated shank studs that are used to connect the torque rod to the spring seat.
+NOTE If a new spring seat is required, the seat angle must be specified when ordering, see Figure 8-1.
+SPRING SEAT DISASSEMBLY Chock the wheels.
+Raise the frame to remove the load from the suspension.
 Support the frame.

-- 3. Raise and support the axle.

-- 4. Remove the tires.

-- 5. Loosen the rebound bolt flange nut in the front spring hanger.

-It might be necessary to raise or lower the frame in order to remove the torque rod fasteners.

-Prior to disassembly of the HTS longitudinal torque rod fasteners, note the orientation and quantity of torque rod shim.
+Raise and support the axle.
+Remove the tires.
+Loosen the rebound bolt flange nut in the front spring hanger.
+NOTE It might be necessary to raise or lower the frame in order to remove the torque rod fasteners.
+SERVICE HINT Prior to disassembly of the HTS longitudinal torque rod fasteners, note the orientation and quantity of torque rod shim.
 It is required that the longitudinal torque rod shims be installed in the same orientation and location as removed to preserve the existing alignment.

-- 6. Remove the longitudinal torque rod to frame hanger fasteners and alignment shims. - 7.
-Remove the longitudinal torque rod to spring seat stud fasteners and discard. - 8.
-Remove the longitudinal torque rod. - 9.
-Remove the lower shock absorber fasteners and discard. - 10.
-Remove the U-bolt fasteners and discard. - 11.
-Remove the bottom cap, spherical washers, and lower shock bracket. - 12.
-Remove and discard U-bolts. - 13.
-Lower the axle enough to allow clearance to remove the spring seat.
+6. Remove the longitudinal torque rod to frame hanger fasteners and alignment shims.
+7. Remove the longitudinal torque rod to spring seat stud fasteners and discard.
+8. Remove the longitudinal torque rod.
+9. Remove the lower shock absorber fasteners and discard.
+10. Remove the U-bolt fasteners and discard.
+11. Remove the bottom cap, spherical washers, and lower shock bracket.
+12. Remove and discard U-bolts.
+13. Lower the axle enough to allow clearance to remove the spring seat.